Buddy the Gee Man

-Buddy the Gee Man is a 1935 Warner Bros.
-Looney Tunes cartoon, directed by Jack King.
-The short was released on August 24, 1935, and stars Buddy, the second star of the series.
+Buddy the Gee Man is a 1935 American animated comedy short film directed by Jack King.
+The short was released on August 24, 1935.
+It is the 60th film in the Looney Tunes series and the 23rd and final cartoon to feature Buddy, after which he was replaced by Beans.

-The short is the last cartoon to feature Buddy, the sole star of the Looney Tunes series since September 1933's Buddy's Day Out.
-The next film in the series, A Cartoonist's Nightmare, features Beans the Cat.
-The theme music is "Lulu's Back in Town".

-Summary
+Plot

-In Washington, D.C., at the Department of Justice, an agent rushes a letter off to Federal Agent Buddy at 000 1/2 Cornbread Avenue in Kansas City, Missouri.
-In Kansas City, Our Hero opens the letter and reads his order: "Conduct secret investigation as to the treatment accorded prisoners by Warden at Sing-Song Prison."
-Donning a false mustache and his cap, Buddy spits on a horseshoe and tosses it behind him, flipping his lid upon seeing that he has broken a mirror.
-Shrugging it off, he starts out the door.
-Gathering his dog, which is dressed like Sherlock Holmes, Buddy goes off to the police station.
-From the station, two officers are taking Machinegun Mike to Sing-Song.
+In Washington, D.C., at the Department of Justice, an agent rushes a letter off to federal agent Buddy's house at Kansas City, Missouri.
+Buddy opens the letter and reads his order: "Conduct secret investigation as to the treatment accorded prisoners by Warden at Sing-Song Prison."
+Donning a false mustache and his cap, Buddy spits on a horseshoe and tosses it behind him, ony to see that he had broken a mirror.
+Shrugging it off, he leaves with his dog, which is dressed like Sherlock Holmes, to the police station.
+From the station, two officers are taking criminal Machine Gun Mike to Sing-Song.
 There is a great commotion amongst a gathered throng.
-Buddy and his dog latch themselves onto the back of the police car.
+Buddy and his dog travel on the back of the police car.

 A troupe of motorcycles precedes the car as it rolls past the gates of the prison.
-Buddy opens the door of the office of Warden Otto B. Kinder, on whom he spies, taking notes continually.
-When the prisoners break into a musical number ("Lulu's Back in Town", again), the Warden orders them to be silent.
-The Warden also orders silence from two prisoners exchanging letters.
+Buddy spies on the dog warden Otto B. Kinder, who maintains a draconian hold on the prisoners' rights.
+When the prisoners sing, the Warden orders them to be silent.
+The Warden also orders silence from Machine Gun Mike and a fellow prisoner exchanging letters.
 He gives a mallet to a lazy prisoner supposed to be smashing rocks, instead tapping out "London Bridge Is Falling Down", only to be accidentally smacked in the head by the mallet.
 Another prisoner is attempting to propel himself from the prison by means of a cannon, but is given a pick-axe.

-Buddy rushes off to a typewriter and begins a letter to his Chief in Washington: "Inspection completed.
-Recommend change in warden.
-Have some new ideas how prison should be run."
-A newspaper then reveals to us that Our Hero has been chosen warden!
-The prisoners now are shown to be enjoying some of their time at the prison; Warden Buddy doles out ice cream and offers cigars to his subjects.
-Machinegun Mike is given a notice of pardon by a guard, but sets it aflame with his cigar.
-He instead continuing working on a rock with his jackhammer.
-Prisoners rush through the gates now, pleasantly excited that Buddy is warden.
-But some must be shut out, because, as a sign hung over the gate by the new warden states, there are "no vacancies."